Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Tenderness and kindness are not signs of weakness and despair, but manifestations of strength and resolution."
+> "Better to die fighting for freedom than be a prisoner all the days of your life."
-> — **Kahlil Gibran**
+> — **Bob Marley**

 ---

-_Last updated: 10 September 2025 ⏳_
+_Last updated: 11 September 2025 ⏳_